 D-Dissolved Solids – this category is mostly focused on what happens in the pipes on the way to your faucet.
 Many water companies send water out that is free of dissolved solids, but pipes are often joined with lead or copper which can leach heavy metals into water.

 E-Energy – The A,B,C and D categories of water filtration have to do with physically adding or removing contaminants and minerals in water.
 The E category approaches it from a different perspective.

 We live in a universe where everything is energy.
 “E” water treatment systems neutralize all toxins energetically.
 While this is challenging for many people to wrap their minds around, it is satisfying in that it satisfies all concerns from one perspective.

 Quantum Physics reveals that everything is energy and water is no exception.
 Perhaps it is because water is ubiquitous that we resist changes in water science.
 Recent discoveries are illuminating how little we really know about water.

-Consider the following formula recently offered by the renowned researcher, Dr. Gerald Pollock from the University of Washington Bioengineering Department:
+Consider the following formula recently offered by the renowned researcher, Dr. Gerald Pollack from the University of Washington Bioengineering Department:

-Dr. Pollock has clearly proven that there is a fourth phase of water beyond the solid, liquid and gas that most people think of.
+Dr. Pollack has clearly demonstrated that there is a fourth phase of water beyond the solid, liquid and gas that most people think of.
 This fourth phase of water is called Exclusion Zone (EZ) water.
 EZ water has a negative charge and acts much like a battery.
 It absorbs radiant energy and stores it for later use.